 Online booking for international car ferries includes:

-In addition to online booking at the Jadrolinija website you can buy ferry tickets for any Jadrolinija route at any Jadrolinija office.
+In addition to online booking at the Jadrolinija website and the Jadrolinija app, you can buy ferry tickets for any Jadrolinija route at any Jadrolinija office.
 It's important to note that possession of a ticket does not guarantee you a place for your car (passengers can always get on board) except on the following lines:

-Most high-speed passenger boats can now be booked online.
+All passenger boats can now be booked online.
 Check the websites of the companies running the passenger ferries for the lastest booking information.
 They are: